eastriverlee/minimal-swiftUI/README.md

 a separate file for `@main` attribute to work.
 you need at least two files for `@main`.
 ### `makefile`
-a makefile that builds a macOS app to run cleanly.
+a makefile that packages a macOS app to run cleanly
+by just moving the compiled execution file to `example.app/Contents/MacOS`.

-however, simple executable also works:
+however, running a plain executable also works:
 ```zsh
 swiftc src/*.swift && ./main
 ```